fredoliveira/commonplace/README.md

 ## What is Commonplace?

+*TL;DR:* A server for your markdown files.
+Give it a directory, and Commonplace gives you a url, pretty pages, and quick editing.

-I write quite a bit, usually in Markdown, but I usually keep all my markdown files scattered around my hard-drive.
+*The longer version:* I write quite a bit, usually in Markdown, but I usually keep all my markdown files scattered around my hard-drive.
 Commonplace is a simple wiki-like system to store and browse your markdown files.
 It works by reading `.md` files from a directory you configure (my advice would be to keep this directory backed up through [Dropbox](http://getdropbox.com)).
 The name draws inspiration from [commonplace books](http://en.wikipedia.org/wiki/Commonplace_book).

 Commonplace is not meant to be a markdown editor, even though it includes basic editing capabilities.
 There are a number of tools that do the markdown editing job extremely well - I happen to use [Byword](http://bywordapp.com) for Mac but you get to choose your own poison.
 If you edit the markdown files in an external editor, changes are reflected here after a refresh.